Planting Bulbs in the Fall for a Vibrant New England Spring

 Step 6: Deer and Rabbit Resistance

 One of the benefits of planting daffodils is that they are unpalatable to deer and rabbits due to their toxic compounds.
 To protect your tulips from these garden visitors, consider planting daffodils and tulips together.
 The presence of daffodils will deter animals from munching on your tulips, ensuring a colorful display come spring.
+You can also use any number of forms of animal control from fencing to deterrent, take a look here for some options!

 Step 7: Extend Your Spring Joy